devdeliw/website/static/blas/idiomatic_API.typ

 `u/Shnatsel` was exactly right.
 At the time I retaliated saying reaching BLAS performance required unsafe code, to which he replied _"A handful of perfectly predictable branches per op should not be a problem"_.
-He is also Russian, so you know he's cracked.

 I realized if I am trying to write a BLAS in Rust, a modern language unique for prioritizing memory-safety and writing idiomatic code, *it should be `safe`, and have a cleaner API*.